artursniegowski/blango/README.md

 Explore the benefits of integration and security using Django.
 Understand different Class-Based Views and their use cases.
 Develop skills to diagnose and optimize code performance using logging, caching, and query optimization.

+---

+## What you'll learn (2.
+Advanced Django: Introduction to Django Rest Framework) :
+  - Build an API with Django Rest Framework
+  - Use Postman to explore the API (with env variables)
+  - Add functionality with serializers, viewsets, routers, authentication, and permissions
+  - Explain how GET, POST, PUT, and DELETE work with the Post pattern
+  - Explain the importance of the JsonResponse and HttpResponse classes
+  - Deserialize JSON data
+  - Differentiate a ModelSerializer from a Serializer
+  - Create generic views
+  - Load the API in the DRF GUI
+  - Token authentication and more
+  - Custom permissions
+  - Related fields, PrimaryKeyRelatedField, StringRelatedField, SlugRelatedField, and HyperlinkRelatedField
+  - Nested relationship
+  - Swagger UI - documentaion
+  - Viewset.
+Modelviewset vs Viewset.
+Router.
+Extra actions in a Viewset.

+The modules in this course cover an introduction to the the Django REST framework and handling JSON within the context of APIs, fundamentals such as serialization ViewSheets, and authentication/permissions.

+Course Learning Objectives:
+Describe how the Django REST framework allows Django websites to leverage APIs Apply the Django REST framework
+Leverage ViewSets to map views to logic
+Setup authentication and configure permissions

+---

+## What you'll learn (3.
+Advanced Django: Advanced Django Rest Framework) :

+---

+## What you'll learn (4.
+Advanced Django: External APIs and Task Queuing) :

+---

+Skills:
+  - Django (Web Framework)
+  - Django REST framework (DRF)
+  - Python Programming

+---